Efficient Global Optimization of Two-Layer ReLU Networks: Quadratic-Time Algorithms and Adversarial Training: Numerical Experiments

-While it can be expensive for ADMM to converge to a high precision, an approximate solution is usually sufficient for ANN training. \cref{fig:ADMMConv2_a}, \ref{fig:ADMMConv2_b} shows that a precision of $10^{-3}$ can be achieved within 25 iterations.
+While it can be expensive for ADMM to converge to a high precision (note that the algorithm is guaranteed to linearly converge to a global minimum given an ample computation time according to \cref{thm:ADMM}), an approximate solution is usually sufficient for achieving a high validation accuracy since decreasing the training loss excessively could induce overfitting.
+Therefore, when performing the experiments, we apply early stopping \citep{Prechelt12}, a common training technique that improves generalization. \cref{fig:ADMMConv2_a}, \ref{fig:ADMMConv2_b} shows that a precision of $10^{-3}$ can be achieved within 25 iterations.
 Moreover, \cref{fig:ADMMConv2_c} shows that the solution after 25 iterations violates the constraints insignificantly.
 This behavior of ``converging rapidly in the first several steps and slowing down (to a linear rate) afterward'' is typical for the ADMM algorithm.
 As will be shown next, a medium-accuracy solution returned by only a few ADMM iterations can achieve a better prediction performance than the CVX solution.
-In \cref{sec:ADMMasym}, we present empirical results that demonstrate the asymptotic convergence properties of ADMM.
+In \Cref{sec:ADMMasym}, we present empirical results that demonstrate the asymptotic convergence properties of ADMM.

-To visualize how the prediction performance achieved by the model changes as the ADMM iteration progresses, we run the ADMM iterations on the ``mammographic masses'' dataset from the UCI Machine Learning Repository \citep{Dua:2019}, and record the prediction accuracy on the test set at each iteration.
-70\% of the dataset is randomly selected as the training set, and the other 30\% is used as the test set. \cref{fig:ADMMAcc} plots the difference between the ADMM accuracies and the CVX accuracies at each iteration.
+To visualize how the prediction performance achieved by the model changes as the ADMM iteration progresses, we run the ADMM iterations on the ``mammographic masses'' dataset from the UCI Machine Learning Repository \citep{Dua:2019}, and record the prediction accuracy on the validation set at each iteration.
+70\% of the dataset is randomly selected as the training set, and the other 30\% is used as the validation set. \cref{fig:ADMMAcc} plots the difference between the ADMM accuracy and the CVX accuracy at each iteration.
+In all experiments, all variables in the ADMM algorithm are initialized to be zero.

-All ten runs achieves superior test accuracies throughout the first 200 iterations compared with the CVX baseline, and even the first five iterations outperformes the baseline, with the best run outperforming the baseline by 6\%.
-After about 80 iterations, the accuracies stabilize at around 2\% to 4\% better than the CVX baseline.
+All ten runs achieve superior validation accuracy throughout the first 200 iterations compared with the CVX baseline.
+Even the first five iterations outperform the baseline, with the best run outperforming CVX by 6\%.
+After about 80 iterations, the accuracy stabilizes at around 2\% to 4\% better than CVX.
 In conclusion, the prediction performance of the classifiers trained by ADMM is superior even when only a few iterations are run.